 Further, domestic violence also compromise of crimes, against a person or property, which are intended to coerce, control, intimidate, or seek revenge against a person with whom the accused had an intimate relationship.

-This portion of the statute is more broad than the aforementioned “act or threatened act” aspect of domestic violence.
+This portion of the statute is broader than the aforementioned “act or threatened act” aspect of domestic violence.
 There is no requirement that the particular act be considered traditionally violent towards the alleged victim.
 The statute covers crimes against both the person and property, including animals.

 For example, a husband may destroy his wife’s clothing and shoes following an argument when she is not present.
 This act may be construed to control, coerce, intimidate, or seek revenge, thus, satisfying the elements of domestic violence.